 To answer that, let’s examine your current long-term care plan.

-Kudos if you’ve actually considered the possibility of severe disability (defined as being unable to perform three or more ADL or Activities of Daily Living such as feeding, bathing and going to the toilet) and the need for long-term care.
+Severe disability is defined as being unable to perform three or more ADL or Activities of Daily Living such as feeding, bathing and going to the toilet, and severely disabled individuals need long-term care.
 According to the Ministry of Health, one in two healthy Singaporeans aged 65 could become severely disabled in their lifetime.
 And about three in 10 will live a decade or more after becoming severely disabled1.

 If you’re like most folks, your long-term care plan probably comprises three sources of funds: ElderShield, personal savings and family support.